 Advice for landlords looking to rent or choosing an agent.

-Please visit the Royal Institute of Chartered Surveyors (RICS) website to view the private rental sector code of practice .
+View the Royal Institute of Chartered Surveyors (RICS) private rental sector code of practice .

 Advice for tenants looking to rent a property.